The Multi-Raft Architecture

 Every write serializes through a single leader.
 As throughput demands grow, that one leader becomes the ceiling - you can add more nodes, but they only improve fault tolerance, not write throughput.

-- Geographic distribution is hard.
+• Geographic distribution is hard.
 Placing followers in distant regions increases replication latency, which directly hurts write commit latency since the leader waits for a quorum ACK.
+Amazon RDS Multi-AZ is a familiar instance of this: it places a synchronous standby in a separate availability zone for failover, but all writes still route through a single primary.

 The answer is to stop thinking of the cluster as one consensus group, and start thinking of it as many.